krakend/krakend-documentation/throttling/botdetector.md

   documentation:
     parent: throttling
 ---

-The **bot detector** module checks incoming connections to the gateway to determine if they were made by a bot or not.
-It helps you actively detect bots carrying out scraping, content theft, and form spam.
+The **bot detector** module checks incoming connections to the gateway to determine if a bot made them, helping you detect and reject bots carrying out scraping, content theft, and form spam.

-Bots are detected by inspecting the `User-Agent` header and checked against **your configuration rules**.
-You decide what is for you a bot and which ones you want to connect or not.
+Bots are detected by inspecting the `User-Agent` and comparing its value with a set of configuration rules provided by you.
+The bot detector module **does not set any initial rules**, meaning that is up to you to decide the best rules for your use case, and choose how restrictive or permissive you are with bots.

+As the bot detector module is flexible in its configuration, you can use it for other purposes than just discarding bots.
+For instance, you could set a whitelist rule for your mobile application `User-Agent` which would be allowed to interact with KrakenD and discard the rest of the traffic.

+# Configuring bot rules

-The configuration rules of the botdetector have to be included in the `extra_config` at the root level of your `krakend.json` file.
+The configuration rules of the bot detector have to be included inside the `extra_config`'s namespace `github_com/devopsfaith/krakend-botdetector` at the root level of your `krakend.json` file.

 For instance:

+    "extra_config": {
         "github_com/devopsfaith/krakend-botdetector": {
-		"whitelist": ["c", "Pingdom.com_bot_version_1.1"],
+            "whitelist": ["MyAndroidClient/1.0", "Pingdom.com_bot_version_1.1"],
             "blacklist": ["a", "b"],
             "patterns": [
                 "(Pingdom.com_bot_version_).*",
                 "(facebookexternalhit)/.*"
             ],
             "cacheSize": 0
         }
+    }

-The available options in the botdetector module are:
+The available configuration options in the bot detector module are:

-- `whitelist`: An array with EXACT MATCHES of all the bots you are trusting and willing to connect
+*   `whitelist`: An array with EXACT MATCHES of trusted user agents that can connect.
-- `blacklist`: An array of EXACT MATCHES of undesired bots
+*   `blacklist`: An array of EXACT MATCHES of undesired bots, to reject immediately.
-- `patterns`: An array with all the **regular expressions** that define bots.
-If one of these expressions match, the connection is rejected.
+*   `patterns`: An array with all the **regular expressions** that define bots.
+Matching bots are rejected.
+*   `cacheSize`: Size of the LRU cache that helps speed the bot detection.

+Notice that the `whitelist` and the `blacklist` do not expect regular expressions, but **literal strings**.
+The purpose of this design is to get the best performance as comparing a literal string is much faster than evaluating a regular expression.

+On the other hand, the `patterns` attribute expects regular expressions.
+The syntax is the same general syntax used by Perl, Python, and other languages.
+More precisely, it is the syntax accepted by [RE2](https://golang.org/s/re2syntax)

+The order of evaluation of the rules is sequential in this order: `whitelist` -> `blacklist` -> `patterns`.
+When a user agent matches in any of the former evaluations, the execution ends and the connection is accepted (whitelist) or rejected (blacklist and patterns).

+## Building your bot rules
 You might want to have a look at [all these patterns](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml).
-- `cacheSize`: When the value is larger than 0, a LRU-based cache layer is added on top of the detector with the specified fixed size.
-This is used to avoid calculating the same User-Agent against all regexp strings.

-The order of evaluation of rules is:

-* whitelist -> If the whitelist is matched, no more checks are done and the connection is accepted.
-* blacklist -> If the blacklist is matched, the connection is rejected
-* patterns -> If blacklist or whitelist didn't match, all the patterns are tried in sequential order.
-Place the most susceptible matches first.
+## Caching
+Evaluating every user agent against a ** substantial list of patterns** can be a time-consuming operation.
+When this is the case, you can enable caching by setting `cacheSize` and avoid reprocessing User-Agents checked before.

+The LRU caching system is in-memory and does not require running a separate set of servers, thus reducing the operation pain.
+There are neither cache expiration times, nor explicit cache evictions.
+When/if the cache is full, the least recently used (LRU) element is automatically replaced with the new one.
+An order of magnitude of megabytes should be enough to save the different User-Agent requests and combinations.

+Set in the `cacheSize` an integer with the fixed size of the cache, or `0` to disable caching.